Stanford-Online/js-input-samples/qualtrics_grader/README.md

 - `jschannel.js`: the javascript file that allows javascript-type problems to work at all.
 You should not need to change this.
 I didn't make this one.
 - `qualtrics_grader.js`: the javascript file that does the majority of the work.
 You should not need to change this.
 - `qualtrics_grader.html`: the HTML file that will be iframed into the page.
 You should not need to change this.
 - `qualtrics_grader.xml`: the XML used to create the problem within Studio.
-You will need to make changes to this, but you only need to replace the prompt with your own.
+You will need to write a prompt, insert your survey URL, and decide whether resetting is allowed.
 - `qualtrics.js`: This is the js code to insert into each Qualtrics page.